kin-ame/odin-recipes/README.md

 # odin-recipes
-a recipe website following The Odin Project curriculum
+a recipe webpage following The Odin Project foundation course